Friday, June 21, 2019

-Summer is almost here!
+Summer is here!
 It’s time to enjoy the outdoors and soak up the sun.
 But remember to keep your skin safe while enjoying the sunny weather.

 Skin cancer is the most common cancer in the United States, according to the Centers for Disease Control and Prevention (CDC).